usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _How to Rescue Things_, by Bill Orcutt
 - _Princ€ss_, by Princ€ss
 - _slob air_, by Mica Levi
 - _Soon I'll Run Out of Air: A Colourful Storm 2024_, by Various Artists